 Right of Authorship – the right to be recognized as the author of the invention.
 The right of authorship is inalienable.
 The right of authorship remains unchanged when transferring to another person an exclusive right to a patent.

 The Patent Cooperation Treaty (PCT)

 The Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS)

-For more details on national patent registration in our jurisdictions, kindly follow the individual tabs to explore the procedures required in each of our countries of the CIS: Russia, Ukraine, Kazakhstan, Georgia, Armenia, Azerbaijan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan and Belarus.
+For more details on national patent registration in our jurisdictions, kindly follow the individual tabs to explore the procedures required in each of our countries of the CIS: Ukraine, Kazakhstan, Georgia, Armenia, Azerbaijan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan and Belarus.